tzalex/pml/pml_cp.md

 ```

 # Prediction
 Here we create a random forest model, first with our small dataset (60% of the initial training set) and then with our full training set.
 Meanwhile we try to cross-tabulate the results by using the confusionMatrix method but an error regarding a missing package (e1071) stopped this process ("Error in requireNamespaceQuietStop("e1071") : package e1071 is required").
 Unfortunatelly I couldn't fix it even by following the online help, the specific package couldn't be downloaded and installed.
-If you had a similar problem feel free to tell me your solution on the comments.
-The confusionMatrix line is commented in order to knit HTML.
+If you had a similar problem feel free to tell me your solution on the comments, it would be greatly appreciated.
+Thus, The confusionMatrix line is commented in order to knit HTML.
 Lastly, the estimate of error rate is 0.64%.

 ```r
 # A random forest model with 1000 trees